ScriptsfromZee/Swaglabs/README.md

 Navigate to the root directory with a command line terminal.

-Run npm install, this install all the project dependencies.
+Run npm install, this installs all the project dependencies.

 If you have Chrome installed run npm run cy-chrome or npm run cy-firefox if you have Firefox installed to start the test.